 How to do the Reverse Crunch Abdominal Exercise

-Lift your legs, so your thighs are perpendicular to the floor and bend your knees at a 90-degree angle.
+Lift your legs, so your thighs are perpendicular to the floor, and bend your knees at a 90-degree angle.
 Then, slowly and controlled, bring your knees towards your chest, lift your hips slightly, and lower them to the starting position.

-How often to do the Reverse Crunch
+How often do the Reverse Crunch

 The amount of reps you should do for an intense workout also depends on you.
 An excellent place to start is by doing ten to fifteen reps and increasing the intensity by adding more sets as you go.

 Tools and Variations

 You can hold a medicine ball between the knees, increasing muscle benefits.
 Alternatively, attach a resistance band to a pole in the gym and wrap it around your ankles to maintain control and increase tension.

 Benefits of the Reverse Crunch

 You could also complement this by incorporating fat-burning foods into your diet.
-Another benefit of the reverse crunch is that it targets the lower abdominals, unlike some other abs exercises, while strengthening your core and putting minimal strain on your back.
+Another benefit of the reverse crunch is that it targets the lower abdominals, unlike other abs exercises, while strengthening your core and putting minimal strain on your back.

-If you’d finally like to lose belly fat and build abs, then you need to try the right abdominal exercise.
+If you’d like to lose belly fat and build abs, you must try the proper abdominal exercise.
 The reverse crunch abdominal exercise is one of the most important.
 It helps to strengthen your abdominals without straining your neck or back.

 Add this to your workout routine, and you’ll have more defined abs and feel more strength in your core.
 Check out the blog if you want to learn more about abdominal exercises and other health and fitness tips.
 If you or someone you know is considering weight loss, share this article on Facebook or Twitter so that others can learn more about losing weight.